mcbalaam/pico-rss/README.md

 # pico-rss: an RSS server for ants

-pico-rss is a very minimal zero-dependency personal RSS feed server that serves `.md` files using [gorilla/feeds](https://github.com/gorilla/feeds) with a Dockerhub release at [mcbalaam/pico-rss](https://hub.docker.com/r/mcbalaam/pico-rss)
+pico-rss is a very minimal zero-dependency personal RSS feed server that serves Markdown files

 ## Running pico-rss